+4.2.
 Due Diligence

-Palladium conducts Due Diligence on all parties with which it enters into business relationships.
+Palladium conducts risk based due diligence on third parties with which it enters into business relationships.
 Our due diligence policy reflects the fact that many of our operating environments are high-risk for modern slavery and human trafficking.
+We ask providers to disclose their hiring practices as part of the online due diligence questionnaire ensuring that final procurement decisions considered these responses, whilst ensuring that staff security remains central to all decision making.